cypherpulse/Foundry-FundMe-Reactjs-Typescript/README.md

 ```
 VITE_ALCHEMY_KEY=your-alchemy-key
 VITE_REOWN_PROJECT_ID=your-reown-project-id
-VITE_SEPOLIA_RPC_URL=https://sepolia.rpc.thirdweb.com
+VITE_BASE_RPC_URL=https://mainnet.base.org
 ```

 **Descriptions:**
-- `VITE_ALCHEMY_KEY`: Your Alchemy API key for accessing Ethereum Sepolia nodes (used for backend scripts or advanced features).
+- `VITE_ALCHEMY_KEY`: Your Alchemy API key for accessing Ethereum Base nodes (used for backend scripts or advanced features).
 - `VITE_REOWN_PROJECT_ID`: Your Reown AppKit project ID for wallet connection and modal integration.
-- `VITE_SEPOLIA_RPC_URL`: The Sepolia RPC endpoint for frontend contract interactions.
-Use a CORS-enabled public RPC like Thirdweb.
+- `VITE_BASE_RPC_URL`: The Base mainnet RPC endpoint for frontend contract interactions.
+Use a CORS-enabled public RPC like Base official.

 Make sure to keep your keys secure and never commit your `.env` file to public repositories.